aleksandraburakowska1/UW-SysBiol-Project2/report.md

 Do different PI3K-AKT pathway mutations alter the strength of spatiotemporal ERK signal propagation?
 #### Methods

 In Task A1, we modified and ran `compare_spatiotemporal_behavior.py` to compare ERK spatiotemporal signal propagation across five cell lines: WT, AKT1_E17K, PIK3CA_E545K, PIK3CA_H1047R, and PTEN_del.
-The analysis used `ERKKTR_ratio` as the signal column, `spatial_radius = 60`, `future_window_frames = 3`, and `jump_quantile = 0.9`.
+The analysis used `ERKKTR_ratio` as the signal column, with `spatial_radius = 60`, `future_window_frames = 3`, and `jump_quantile = 0.9`.
 Mutation was used as the grouping variable, and the final analysis included 120 experiment-site blocks.

 For each experiment-site block, the script computed the Relative Risk (RR) of a near-future ERK activity jump given current exposure to active neighbouring cells: